haroldtreen/haroldtreen.github.io/_posts/2016-07-27-six-months-of-backpacking.md

 ## Pre-Trip

-I had a huge admiration for backpackers.
+Before my trip, I had a huge admiration for backpackers.
-Setting out with only a small backpack and visiting everywhere as cheaply as possible - it sounded like the dream.
+Setting out with only a small backpack and visiting everywhere as cheaply as possible.
+It sounded so brave and adventurous.

-I wanted to visit as many countries as possible.
-My feeling was that the more places I visited, the more legitimate of a backpacker I would be.
+For my trip, I wanted to visit as many countries as possible.
+The feeling was that the more places I visited, the more legitimate of a backpacker I would be.

-I also wanted to go somewhere I didn't know a lot about.
-South America seemed like a good candidate.
+I ended up choosing South America based on:
+- Knowing so little about it.
+- Knowing so few others who had been.
+- Having lots of new countries to explore.

 The plan was simple: *Colombia -> Ecuador -> Peru -> Bolivia -> Chile -> Argentina -> Brazil*

-Budgeting for ~1 month per country that all seemed do-able in 7 months.
+Budgeting for ~1 month per country made that all seemed do-able in 7 months.
 After that I could fly to Portugal, make my way to Europe and visit any fine folks I had met in South America.

 Easy.
 Peesy.
 Lemon.
 Squeezy. 🍋